 Obtaining a Debt Portfolio from a Potential Debt Seller Inquiries to make:

 - Agency level

-- How long the file has been shelved
+- Length of time the file has been inactive

-- Chain of title ( ask to review after you sign an NDA and offer an LOI to purchase )
+- Chain of title (request review after signing an NDA and presenting an LOI for purchase)

-- Copies of the signed contract or check and the billing statement
+- Copies of the signed agreement or check and billing statement

-The process of receiving debt portfolios from potential sellers can be a tedious one.
-However, it is crucial to have the key metrics in order before signing on with them.
+The process of receiving debt portfolios from potential debt sellers can be tedious.
+However, it is crucial to have the critical metrics in order before signing on with them.
 Account numbers are essential so that they can be cross-referenced for accuracy and authenticity; original loan balances will also determine how much money you stand to gain after the sale is complete!
-There's no point trying if there isn't any profit at stake - these two measurements should give an indication as to whether or not taking this portfolio would produce results worth your time investing into the portfolio.
+There's no point trying if there isn't any profit at stake.
+These two measurements should indicate whether or not taking this portfolio would produce results worth investing in the portfolio.